skuid/skuid-labs/experiments/dataSources/NPMSearch/readme.md

 - The search API supports a number of other qualifiers that can be used to filters this data.
 You should be able to create a filter on Author, or Keyword.

 - This page makes no attempt to be elegantly styled.
-Use the design system posted in the [sampleStyleGuidPage experiment](https://github.com/skuid/skuid-labs/tree/master/experiments/pages/sampleStyleGuidePage_).
+Use the design system posted in the [sampleStyleGuidePage experiment](https://github.com/skuid/skuid-labs/tree/master/experiments/pages/sampleStyleGuidePage_).
 Make this package information page really look nice.
 You will have to choose component variants (especially for wrappers) to get a well styled page.
 Or follow your own muse and adjust the look and feel in the Design System Studio.

 - The ReadMe block is showing Markdown and HTML code.
 Skuid’s V2 components do not currently support display of stored HTML.
 Creating a custom component for this would be epic.